SoftmatterLMU-RaedlerGroup/pyama_squares/README.md

 pip install -r requirements.txt
 ```

-Windows users may need to adapt the commands.
+Windows or Anaconda users may need to adapt the commands.

+When using Anaconda in Windows, the script `pyama_squares.cmd` may be used to open a command window with the alias `pyama_squares` defined.
+In this case, you may need to adjust the script to match your Anaconda installation path.

 ## Usage
 ### Input